The right group tour allows you to leave the details to someone else and just enjoy your holiday

 Modes of Transport

 Related to the above is the type of transportation between destinations.
 Will you be on a private coach or an overnight train?
 Some group tours include domestic flights.
 Companies are also changing policies to adapt to coronavirus.
 Private coaches with designated seat assignments are replacing other modes of transport, to allow for safer distancing and cleaning protocols.
+For Africa safaris, there is a big difference between flying between camps and going overland – both in price and experience.

 Sometimes the guide is from the country you are visiting, which gives you the unique opportunity to learn about the culture, history and customs from a local.
 I’ve heard many people say it was their guide that made the trip exceptional.
 That has also been my experience.